gditfc/wily-angular-commons/README.md

 ### DialogComponent
 The dialog component displays dynamic content within a dialog and supports nested dialogs within that dynamic content.
 #### Usage
-The dialog component essentially just wraps an `ng-content` block.
+The dialog component essentially wraps an `ng-content` block.
 It is the responsibility of the parent component to show/hide the dialog based on its `object` input and `closed` event.
 The dialog listens for `keyup.escape` events (if enabled) to trigger a dialog close.
 If you have components in the dynamic dialog content that also rely on escape events to close, those components must listen for keyups on its own focusable elements (as opposed to listening for `window.keyup`) and either stop immediate propagation, or those focusable elements must have the `data-dialog-close-override` attribute on them, or else the escape event will close both the child component and the parent dialog.
 #### Selector: wily-dialog
 #### Inputs
 - object: an input of type `any` where that input becoming truthy will show the dialog and falsy will hide